Shipping parcels to Canada

 + 4 copies of form CN23,

-+ 2 copies of commercial or pro forma invoice.
++ 2 copies of the commercial or pro forma invoice.

-Alcoholic beverages unless addressed to a provincial liquor board or corporation, agricultural and pharmaceutical products without a certificate, permit or prescription, clothing for sale without a permit, cold cuts, cheese, foie gras, chemicals, perfumes. - Tax threshold :
+Alcoholic beverages, unless they are addressed to a provincial liquor, agricultural and pharmaceutical board or corporation without a certificate, licence or prescription; clothing intended for sale without a licence; charcuterie, cheese, foie gras, chemical products, perfumes. - Tax threshold:

 The above lists are not exhaustive and are subject to change.
-You are advised to consult the websites of the customs authorities of the destination countries.
+We advise you to consult the websites of the customs authorities of the destination countries.

 Ready to develop your e-commerce business in Canada?